narrowin/ot-labs-docs/docs/lab.md

 ### Management Network: 192.168.100.0/24

-All lab devices are accessible via out-of-band management network.
+All lab devices are accessible via the management network.

 #### Network Devices